Your customers regularly identify your business by its branding which could include its business name, logo, colouring or slogan.

 In Australia, the Trade Marks Act 1995 (Cth) defines a trade mark as “a sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person from goods or services so dealt with or provided by any other person”.

-Whilst unregistered trade marks exist, it is much more difficult to protect your intellectual property if you are relying on an unregistered mark rather than a registered one.
+Whilst unregistered trade marks exist, it is much more difficult to protect your intellectual property if you are relying only on an unregistered mark rather than a registered one.

 Why should you register a trade mark?